 Erin is a Dayton, Ohio, native who fell in love with 4 Paws as a volunteer trainer during her college years.
 Instead of following a career path with her history degree, she joined the 4 Paws team immediately after graduation.
-Erin oversees the in-house 4 Paws breeding program, which ensures our future service dogs have the health and temperament necessary to be successful when placed with a client family.
+Erin oversees the 4 Paws breeding program, which ensures our future service dogs have the health and temperament necessary to be successful when placed with a client family.
 Her in-depth knowledge of the dogs in the program aids her when evaluating dogs for our advanced training program.
 As a result, a high percentage of our dogs are successfully placed as task-trained service animals.

 Kelly Camm oversees the identification, solicitation, and development of community, corporate, local, and national funding sources.
 She manages fundraising, cause-related marketing, and completes grant research and proposals.